 Robot vision and human-robot interaction, with particular focus on geometric algebra.

-Previously Haris’s study has focused on the areas of mathematics, obtaining a PgC in Mathematics from the Open University and an MSc in Applied Mathematics from Herriot-Watt University.
-He has already taken part in a series of research activities in the fields of machine learning and sustainability.
-Haris would like to investigate the cross-section between mathematics and robotics and devise new computational tools to table challenging problems in robotic manipulation.
-He is looking forward to applying his knowledge to the areas of robot vision and human-robot interaction, with particular focus on geometric algebra.
+Previously my study has focused on the areas of mathematics, having obtained a PgC in Mathematics from the Open University and an MSc in Applied Mathematics from Herriot-Watt University.
+I have already taken part in a series of research activities in the fields of machine learning and sustainability.
+I would like to investigate the cross-section between mathematics and robotics and devise new computational tools to table challenging problems in robotic manipulation.
+I am looking forward to applying my knowledge to the areas of robot vision and human-robot interaction, with particular focus on geometric algebra.